RobertLoberg/RobertLoberg.github.io/HashTable/docs/README.txt

 Robert Loberg 0980340
 Assignment Description: Spell checker
-How to Run: enter file directory and type "make" and then "./testmain" Optional Features: None
+How to Run: enter file directory and type "make" and then "./testmain" to run program.
+Optional Features: None
 Assumptions: None

-Program works fine in testmain but when the user enteres words to be added it can only add one word and can not delete it. i believe this is an error in the insertData function but for some reason it works in the test main.
-Program also does not read in a file (take off marks for such).
-No menu options work perfectly accept for exit (3 & 4) are not implemented.

 hash function and collision resolution strategy: